-- 4. Children who live closest to the school as determined by the Local Authority as admissions coordinator. - 5.
+- 4. Children living in the designated catchment area (see notes) of the school who live closest to the school as measured by straight-line distance. - 5.
+Children living outside the catchment area of the school who live closest to the school as measured by straight-line distance. - 6.
 Other children not shown in a higher oversubscription criteria.